-Speaking of books; I just love Sonlight.
+Speaking of books, I just love Sonlight.
 Love them.
-I’ve never done a full unit study of theirs, I’ve just picked and chosen key items since we’ve always been part of a co-op type program.
+I’ve never done a complete unit study of theirs; I’ve just picked and chosen essential items since we’ve always been part of a co-op-type program.
 However, if we transition to full-time homeschool anytime soon, this is who I would go with.
-With 2020 being an election year I thought this would be such a fun way to study and teach our kids the election process.
+With 2020 being an election year, I thought this would be a fun way to study and teach our kids the election process.
 I’m ordering one for my 6th grader and can’t wait to dig in in the fall!

 Here’s one on talking to your kids about death.
-(I know, doesn’t sound super encouraging.
+(I know, it doesn’t sound super encouraging.
 But believe me, it is.)
-It gave me some great perspective even into my own fear of death.
+It gave me some great perspective, even into my own fear of death.
 It’s a great read.

 “If it is the time God has chosen for you to die, you can drown in a thimble; if it’s not, then you can survive for days in the open ocean.”

 Oh my—just read it.
 I promise you’ll breathe a little easier once you do.